Pukar99/Pukar99/README.md

 - 👋 Hi, I’m @Pukar99
 - 👀 I’m interested in Data Science & Trading
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning LLMs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...